qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 ..........

 ``Input Point Layer`` [vector: point]
-  Point vector layer in input to use for the sampling
+  Point vector layer in input to use for the sampling.

 ``Raster Layer to sample`` [raster]
-  Raster layer with corresponding band(s) to sample at given point locations
+  Raster layer with corresponding band(s) to sample at given point locations.

 ``Output column prefix`` [string]
   Prefix for the column(s) name.